PlanterApp/planter_blog/content/posts/2025-gardeners-gift-guide/index.md

 ![Screenshot of the book cover for 'The Living Soil Handbook'](https://m.media-amazon.com/images/I/514eB7WTrvL._SY445_SX342_FMwebp_.jpg "Image source: Amazon")

-Jesse Frost is a small-scale farmer and runs the No-Till gardening channel and Grower's Daily on YouTube.
-Even if you're not gardening on the scale of a market gardener, his book [The Living Soil Handbook](https://www.amazon.com/Living-Soil-Handbook-Ecological-Gardening/dp/1645020266) is still a must-read for any gardener interested in building healthy garden soil.
+Jesse Frost is a small-scale farmer and runs the No-Till gardening channel and Grower's Daily Podcast on YouTube.
+Even if your giftee isn't gardening on the scale of a market gardener, his book [The Living Soil Handbook](https://www.amazon.com/Living-Soil-Handbook-Ecological-Gardening/dp/1645020266) is still a must-read for any gardener interested in building healthy garden soil and ecological gardening.

 # Seed Starting and Indoor Growing